ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 Still reading on?
 I like your curiosity...&#128521;

-So, if we just leave the widget as is, it will try to math the dimensions of the page and automatically adjust when the page is resized.
-That may not be for every one so if for instance you want it to be of a fixed dimension, you need to specify the `data-examina-io-height` and `data-examina-io-width` attributes on the anchor tag with the dimension you want.
+So, if we just leave the widget as is, it will try to match the dimensions of the page and automatically adjust when the page is resized.
+That may not be for every one so if for instance you want it to be of a fixed dimension, you need to specify the `data-examina-io-height` and `data-examina-io-width` attributes on the anchor tag with the dimensions you want.

-> If you only specify the dimension on one direction, the widget will automatically match the window height on the missing direction and adjust accordingly on resize.
+> If you only specify the dimension in one direction, the widget will automatically match the window dimension on the missing attribute's direction and adjust accordingly on resize.

 > Also note that the widget will assume it has full screen control on any dimension that is unspecified and will remove all scrolling functionality from the body tag for that direction.

 You can also specify negative dimensions.
 If you specify a negative dimension, the widget will always adjust itself to fit that window size in that dimension minus the dimension you specify.

-You can also specify the value `auto` to instruct the widget to so nothing on the dimension specified.
-This is important if you want to style the widget dimensions your self.
+You can also specify the value `auto` to instruct the widget to do nothing on the dimension specified.
+This is important if you want to style the widget dimension your self.

 As an example: